- Published on 07 October 2020

 - Infectious diseases (COVID-19, among others)

 - Biomedical engineering applications

 Manuscripts should be prepared following the instructions for authors using the latex template of EPJ ST, which can be downloaded here.
 Articles may be one of four types: (i) minireviews (10-15 pages); (ii) tutorial reviews (15+ pages), (iii) original paper v1 (5-10 pages), or (iv) original paper v2 (3-5 pages).
-Articles should be submitted to the Editorial Office of EPJ ST via the submission system.
-Further details including a link to submit will be provided soon.
+Articles should be submitted to the Editorial Office of EPJ ST via the submission system and clearly mentioning the title of the special issue.